 (f) parents.

 Application Cycle.
 The period beginning with the availability of application information and extending through the receipt of Commonwealth of Massachusetts virtual school applications for review, ending when the Board of Elementary and Secondary Education makes final decisions on awarding certificates.
-The various stages of the application cycle occur in accordance with the schedule established by the Department of Elementary and Secondary Education.
+The various stages of the application cycle occur in accordance with the schedule established by the Department.

 Applicant District.
 A district, group of districts, or an education collaborative that submit a Commonwealth of Massachusetts virtual school application.
-Not less than 5% of the students enrolled in a statewide Commonwealth of Massachusetts virtual school shall be from the applicant district or districts.

 Board.
-The Board of Elementary and Secondary Education or a personal duly authorized by the Board of Elementary and Secondary Education.
+The Board of Elementary and Secondary Education or a person duly authorized by the Board of Elementary and Secondary Education.

 Board of Trustees.
 Public agents authorized by the state to supervise and oversee a Commonwealth of Massachusetts virtual school.
 Boards of trustees shall be considered public employers for purposes of tort liability under M.G.L. c.
 258.